Amit-Yadav21/AccedmicDataWithDoubts/README.md

    - Includes form elements for input and validation errors.
    - Displays submission status with loading indicators.

-Certainly!
-Here’s a detailed description of the UI for the **Academic Doubts** project, focusing on a user-friendly interface:

 ### **UI Design for Academic Doubts Form**

 **1. Layout and Structure:**